The Department of Political Affairs plays a central role in United Nations efforts to prevent and resolve deadly conflict around the world.

 DPA monitors and assesses global political developments with an eye to detecting potential crises before they erupt and devising effective responses.
 The Department provides support to the Secretary-General and his envoys, as well as to UN political missions deployed around the world to help defuse crises or promote lasting solutions to conflict.

-With the support of UN Member States, DPA is evolving into a more mobile and agile platform for crisis response, capable of rapidly deploying mediators and other peacemaking expertise to the field and cooperating more closely with regional organizations on the frontlines of conflicts.
+With the support of UN Member States, DPA has evolved into a more mobile and agile platform for crisis response, capable of rapidly deploying mediators and other peacemaking expertise to the field and cooperating closely with regional organizations on the frontlines of conflicts.

 The Department also contributes directly to UN efforts to promote peace and prevent conflict by coordinating UN electoral assistance activities and providing staff support to the UN Security Council and other bodies.

 Where the Secretary-General’s diplomatic “good offices” are employed to help bring warring parties toward peace or to prevent political and armed conflicts from escalating, DPA is typically working behind the scenes to define and plan the mission and to provide guidance and backing to mediators.
 Whereas the United Nations today is one of many actors in a diverse field of international conflict mediation, DPA acts as a center for expertise on preventive diplomacy, mediation and peacemaking, whose services are available to UN and non-UN envoys alike.

 Effective policy responses begin with sound and timely information and analysis - having a pulse on events as they develop.
 Primarily through the work of its regional divisions, DPA monitors developments and provides the Secretary-General with analytical reports and briefing notes to inform his decisions and shape his continuous diplomacy with UN Member States, regional and non-governmental organizations and other actors.
 Senior DPA officials are called on frequently to brief the UN Security Council on global political developments, the status of UN peacemaking efforts and the activities of UN political missions in the field.